manuelzander/bert/README.md

 4. Install PyTorch in the new environment, install instruction -> https://pytorch.org/

 It's really a pain to include the torch in the env.yml.
-# Download THE MODEL
+# Download the model
 The pre-trained model object can be downloaded from: https://drive.google.com/open?id=1UbhMvtUeX1LiRA9uDiontnOgqps1ooy5

 Please unzip it and replace under ./bert_hackathon/flask/
-# RUN THE WEB SERVICE
+# RUN the web service
 1. change the line 113 in ./bert_hackathon/flask/modelling/repl.py to point to the location of the unzipped Bert folder from previous step
 2. run ```python main.py``` from its directory level